jobrienski/gemara/README.md

 ### limiting scope - no porn
 Limiting scope is also helpful. noodle is a search engine for finding technical answers.
 Therefore, no porn.
 That eliminates 80-90% of the internet.
 (If you want porn, use a different search engine)

+## components of noodle

+### web-crawler

+### indexers

+#### web indexer

+#### local indexer

+### search-interface

+### IDE plugins

+### federated machine learning

+## privacy and anonymity
+Wait? noodle is indexing my code?
+How can we trust that?

+One - you have full configuration and control over local indexing and indexing of search results.
+You don't have to enable these features.
+But when you understand the anonymity and data protection described below, I believe you will want to.

+### all data is local
+Local indexing means local.
+Your data is not stored in the cloud without your control.
+Your data is encrypted with your keys and can only be decrypted by you.

+### federated/anonymous machine learning
+If you choose to enable this, you will have context oriented search and leverage the power of others' searches as well as your own.
+The machine learning outputs are run locally and then completely anonymized during the model creation process.
+Your code is only indexed for local search.
+Otherwise only meta-data around your code, such as things like "python version", "package manager and version", docker version etc are used to provide context around your search and the solutions you found.
+This context can be leveraged by others and yourself while maintaining privacy, anonymity, and protecting your data.

+### look at the source
+Since this is an open source project, any privacy concerns or vulnerabilities will be brought up as issues by the community of developers creating and using this platform.
+Or you may find them yourself by looking at the source and reading the documentation.